Congratulations on your new baby!

 6. Your body may still have the hormone Relaxin for up to 6 months.
 Please do not lunge or squat below 90°.

 IMPORTANT: Listen to your body.
 Watch for bleeding as it means your body is still healing.
-You’re still getting a great workout.
-Pay attention to quality form over speed and quantity.
+You can continue to work out but prioritize quality form over speed and quantity.